From left to right, the four students remaining in the spelling bee are Evan Fahringer, Caroline Lazarus, Isabel LingYu Peng Murray and Jason Sorin.

 Fifty-eight students participated from Durham and Orange counties in the Duke University Regional Spelling Bee, and all were competing for a seat at the Scripps National Spelling Bee in Washington D.C. in May.
 During the bee on Saturday, students received words such as “goliardic,” “accrescent” and “espalier.”

-“You should always be proud of what you have accomplished and be proud that you’ve had the opportunity to represent your school,” said Dr. Phail Wynn Jr., bee pronouncer and Duke’s vice president of Durham and Regional Affairs, to all of the participating students.
+“You should always be proud of what you have accomplished and be proud that you’ve had the opportunity to represent your school,” said Dr. Phail Wynn Jr., bee pronouncer and Duke’s vice president of Durham and Community Affairs, to all of the participating students.
 “I want you to leave here feeling as proud of yourselves and of your accomplishments as your parents and teachers are proud of you.
 On three, I want you all to say in your loudest voice, ‘I am a champion.’
 One…two…three…”

 “I am a champion!” the students shouted, some raising their fists in the air.